captFuture/ironMan-Helmet/Readme.md

+NOTE!!!! this is very early code - I am still debugging and optimizing

 This is my POC for a motorized Faceplate for my iron man Helmet.
 It uses 2 synchronized MG90 servos in orderto get enough torque to move the faceplate.

+I use Visual studio code and Platformio to compile and upload the code to the MCU

 Key features:
 - Servo Movement by button press